Blog /

 1. What is Knowledge-Based Authentication (KBA)?

 How does it work?
 Users create a password or answer a security question when registering.
 During login, the system checks if their input matches stored credentials.
-It’s a straightforward but increasingly vulnerable approach.

 2. What is Possession-Based Authentication?

 Why is it useful?
 This approach makes account takeovers much harder since an attacker would need physical access to the user’s device.
-That’s why it’s the go-to choice for banks, e-commerce platforms, and corporate networks looking to add an extra layer of security beyond passwords.

 3. What is Inherence-Based Authentication (Biometrics)?

 How does it work?
 When logging in, the system scans the user’s biometric data (fingerprint, face, voice,...) and compares it to stored records.
 If there’s a match, access is granted.
-This method is widely used in smartphones, banking apps, and high-security enterprise systems.

 Where does it fall short?
-Despite its advantages, biometric authentication has privacy concerns, users may not always feel comfortable sharing their biometric data, especially when stored by third parties.
+Despite its advantages, biometric authentication has privacy concerns.
+Users may not always feel comfortable sharing their biometric data, especially when stored by third parties.
 Additionally, high implementation costs and the risk of false positives or negatives can make deployment complex.

 4. What is Multi-Factor Authentication (MFA)?

 How does it work?
 Instead of relying on a single authentication factor, MFA combines multiple elements, something you know (password), something you have (OTP, security token), or something you are (fingerprint, facial recognition).
-Even if one factor is compromised, the second layer acts as a safety net.

-Essential for applications handling sensitive user data, including financial services, enterprise software, and cloud-based platforms.
+Best for: Any system handling sensitive user data, including financial services, enterprise software, and cloud-based platforms.
 The key is to implement frictionless MFA, balancing security and usability to ensure compliance without discouraging users.

 5. What is Passwordless Authentication?